LucasLeRay/personal-website/src/articles/aws-comprehend-opinion-analysis.md

 There are a lot of factors that invalidate the previous results:

 - **Not everyone is on Twitter**, "only" [22% of US adults](https://www.omnicoreagency.com/twitter-statistics/)
-- **Only active tweeters are taken into account**, not tweeters who don't tweet.
+- **Only active tweeters are taken into account**, not tweeters who don't post.
-- **People have more reaction when they're feeling negative emotions**, so there are more negative tweets than positive ones
+- **People have more reaction when they're feeling negative emotions**, that explains why there are so many more negative tweets than positive ones.
-- **The program only runs at one time of the day**, at 11pm when the Boomers are no longer active, which can affect the results
+- **The program only runs 4 times a day**, to be really accurate, the program should take into account all new tweets regardless of the hour.
 - **Not enough data**, I would need thousands or even millions of tweets to get convincing results, but I don't really want to spend my scholarship on my [Amazon bill](https://aws.amazon.com/fr/comprehend/pricing/), so we'll stay at 100 per day

-And Comprehend doesn't get sarcasm effectively, for example a tweet containing : "_Of course I love Donald Trump! who doesn't love racism?_ " got a score of **89.2%** as a positive feeling.
+Finally, Comprehend doesn't get sarcasm effectively, for example a tweet containing : "_Of course I love Donald Trump! who doesn't love racism?_ " got a score of **89.2%** as a positive feeling.

 https://media.giphy.com/media/3o6ZtaWzv2oQNaIbjq/giphy.gif